What is Constructive Receipt of Income?

 - Other income.
 If you receive an interest payment or other income before the end of a year, it's available to you, and you must count it as income in that year.
 That's the case even if you don't put the amount in your own bookkeeping system.

 - Pre-payments.
-These payments, on insurance policies, for example, are considered payments in the year the check is dated.
+Most insurance payments are pre-paid.
+Your auto insurance, for example, is usually paid for six months ahead.
+These payments are considered payments in the year the check is dated.

-Here are two examples that might help explain this concept:
+Here are two more examples that might help explain this concept.

 Constructive Receipt in Accrual Accounting